Music Therapy Overview

 We share information about music and music therapy on our social media platforms and in our newsletter.
 Follow us!

-We send a newsletter once a month to share the latest in our programs, as well as recent research in music therapy.
+We send a newsletter once a month to share the latest in our programs, along with recent research in music therapy.
 Sign up today!